perelloliver/convfinqa-task/README.md

 ## Project Structure
 - `app/` - Main application code with agent, evals, models, and main.
-- `data/` - Datasets - original, parsed, and responses.
+- `data/` - Datasets - Only the original dataset - running the script will generate formatted data and responses.
+Our formatted dataset will save to data/formatted_dataset with test, train, validate sets and a full unsplit dataset.
+Our responses will save to the main /data dir as responses.csv